hashicorp/terraform/website/source/docs/providers/template/r/cloudinit_config.html.markdown

 * `base64_encode` - (Optional) Base64 encoding of the rendered output.

-* `part` - (Required) One may specify this many times, this creates a fragment of the rendered cloud-init config.
+* `part` - (Required) One may specify this many times, this creates a fragment of the rendered cloud-init config file.
+The order of the parts is maintained in the configuration is maintained in the rendered template.

 The `part` block supports: